aqzx127/Better-Budget/README.md

             - Bio
             - Region

-        - User has a main built in Better-Budget Account and can add multiple Plaid accounts which are separate entities. [ ]
+        - User has a main built in Better-Budget Account and can add multiple Plaid accounts which are separate entities. [/] IDEA SCRATCHED

-        - Prompt user to input monthly income to start with [ ]
+        - Prompt user to input monthly income to start with [X]

         - User Profile Creation [X]
                 - Settings Page []